DrSpeedy/fo4-weapon-patcher/README.md

 # Brians XLSX Fo4 Weapon Patcher
 Patches balistic weapons based on values input into an XLSX spreadsheet.
 Requires BASH, Python3, FO4Edit

+#### Update
+Bash no longer required to convert the spreadsheet as long as you have Excel or an editor capable of using macro embedded spreadsheets.
+Use the xlsm spreadsheet and click the button on the right side.
+You will see the text appear in the window above.
+Click into this text box then press `Ctrl+A` and then `Ctrl+C` to select all text and copy to the clipboard.
+From here paste the text into the FO4Edit script as described in the tutorial video

 #### Video Tutorial
 [![Video Tutorial Link](https://img.youtube.com/vi/cYfwkQnWfY4/0.jpg)](https://www.youtube.com/watch?v=cYfwkQnWfY4)